Reference genome: Mammalian genomes

 The human and mouse reference genomes are maintained and improved by the Genome Reference Consortium (GRC), a group of fewer than 20 scientists from a number of genome research institutes, including the European Bioinformatics Institute, the National Center for Biotechnology Information, the Sanger Institute and McDonnell Genome Institute at Washington University in St. Louis.
 GRC continues to improve reference genomes by building new alignments that contain fewer gaps, and fixing misrepresentations in the sequence.

 Human reference genome

 The original human reference genome was derived from thirteen anonymous volunteers from Buffalo, New York.
 Donors were recruited by advertisement in The Buffalo News, on Sunday, March 23, 1997.
 The first ten male and ten female volunteers were invited to make an appointment with the project's genetic counselors and donate blood from which DNA was extracted.
-As a result of how the DNA samples were processed, about 80 percent of the reference genome came from eight people and one male, designated RP11, accounts for 66 percent of the total.
+As a result of how the DNA samples were processed, about 80 percent of the reference genome came from eight people; one male, designated RP11, accounts for 66 percent of the total genome.
 The ABO blood group system differs among humans, but the human reference genome contains only an O allele, although the others are annotated.